 The rationale behind doing dynamic price prediction is simple.
-Firstly, dynamic price multiplier should be considered in seeking route recommendation so as to guide drivers to make better decisions.
-Secondly, dynamic price multiplier should be evaluated at a fine spatio-temporal granularity, so simply using average or historical price multipliers may not be enough.
+First, dynamic price multiplier should be considered in seeking route recommendation so as to guide drivers to make better decisions.
+Second, dynamic price multiplier should be evaluated at a fine spatiotemporal granularity, so simply using average or historical price multipliers may not be enough.

 In RoD service, the price multiplier is usually discrete.
-For example, in our dataset the price multiplier falls in the range $DP{range} = [1.0, 1.1, 1.2, 1.3, 1.4, 1.5, 1.6]$.
+For example, in our data set, the price multiplier falls in the range $DP{range} = [1.0, 1.1, 1.2, 1.3, 1.4, 1.5, 1.6]$.
 Therefore, predicting the price multiplier could be viewed as a classification problem.
-The input to the classifier is a feature vector extracted from our multi-source urban data that gives further details based on the spatio-temporal information.
+The input to the classifier is a feature vector extracted from our multisource urban data that gives further details based on the spatiotemporal information.
 The output is one of the 7 possible price multipliers.
-We have the following definition of our dynamic price prediction problem:
+We have the following definition of our dynamic price prediction problem.

-Definition IV.1 (Dynamic Price Prediction Problem).
-Given the spatio-temporal information (e.g., time, date, longitude, latitude, etc.),
+Definition 1 (Dynamic Price Prediction Problem): Given the spatiotemporal information (e.g., time, date, longitude, latitude, etc.).

-Extract an input feature vector, denoted by \vec{X} , from our RoD order and dynamic price data, taxi data, POI data and public transport distribution data.
+Extract an input feature vector, denoted by \tilde{X} , from our RoD order and dynamic price data, taxi data, POI data, and public transport distribution data.

-Predict $\hat{p}(y = \bar{d}|\vec{X}), \forall \bar{d} \in DP{range}$: the probability of a candidate price multiplier \bar{d} being the actual price multiplier y based on the input feature vector \vec{X} .
+Predict $\hat{p}(y = \bar{d}|\bar{X}) \quad \forall \bar{d} \in DP{\text{range}}$: the probability of a candidate price multiplier \bar{d} being the actual price multiplier y based on the input feature vector \vec{X} .
 The price multiplier with the largest probability is the output of the classification problem.